In final debate, Ecuador’s presidential candidates tackle crime, economy

 “They have shifted towards their strong suits: social issues for González and economic ones for Noboa,” Will Freeman, a fellow for Latin America studies at the Council on Foreign Relations (CFR), told Al Jazeera.

-“Gonzalez has not emphasised the security issue previously, perhaps because the Correa’s governments also made mistakes that contributed to the increase in insecurity,” Freeman explained.
+“Gonzalez has not emphasised the security issue previously, perhaps because the Correa governments also made mistakes that contributed to the increase in insecurity,” Freeman explained.

 He added that “Noboa’s proposal on security felt sort of random”.